raycast/extensions/extensions/trello/readme.md

   You should be able to follow this link to login and get the personal access token - GET https://trello.com/1/authorize?expiration=never&name=RayCastTrelloExtension&scope=read&response_type=token&key=13f8c59607ba6d82531d3db5f46999c1

+## Commands

+There are two commands in the extension:

+1. _Fetch ToDos_: Fetches all todos assigned to you on Trello.
+2. _Search ToDos_: Text search on all todos on all boards you are a member of.

 ## Future development

 This is currently a basic extension and there's a lot more to add, contributions welcome.
 Ideas include…